FENGGENYU/CVPR2019_PartNet/README.md

 The input pointcloud and training hierarchical trees are on [Here](https://www.dropbox.com/sh/7nuqb9wphsjkzko/AAAgy8zzmeRFsNuGuYCxUUWTa?dl=0).
 Each category contains following folds:
 - models_2048_points_normals: normalized input shape pointcloud with normal
-- training_data_models_segment_2048_normals: GT part pointcloud with normal.(Note that we only store half parts of a shape, the other parts are recovered by symmetric parameters.)
+- training_data_models_segment_2048_normals: GT part pointcloud with normal.
+(Note that we only store half parts of a shape, the other parts needs to be recovered by symmetric parameters.)
 - training_trees: hierarchical structure(ops.mat) with symmetric parameters(syms.mat).
 The labels(labels.mat) are for testing.

 Our dataset has been extended and updated these days: